-✵Ancient Shanghan Herbalists mainly introduces traditional Chinese medicine herbalists who have done some study or outstanding study and application on Shang Han Lun (the Treatise on Cold-induced Diseases) and Jin Kui Yao Lue (the Synopsis of the Golden Chamber), as for their contribution to the study and theory on exogenous febrile disease, they are also known as the School of Cold-induced Febrile Diseases.
-This part gives introductions on about [49] of outstanding traditional Chinese medicine herbalists, biography and legend, main books, and academic thoughts, among which [3] of them have been introduced in the section of the Prominent Ancient Herbalists, they are listed in the order of the epoch they lived, or according to the year their main works were published, totally [63] kinds of monographs on Shang Han Lun (the Treatise on Cold-induced Diseases), [8] kinds of monographs on Jin Kui Yao Lue (the Synopsis of the Golden Chamber), [3] kinds of monographs on warm disease, [1] kind of monograph on prescriptions, [1] kind of monograph on pulse formula, [1] kind of monograph on acupuncture and moxibustion, [4] kinds of monographs on herbal classics, [25] kinds of other TCM books, a total of [106] kinds of Traditional Chinese Medicine Works are introduced.
-And [2] kinds of other books.
+✵Ancient Shanghan Herbalists introduces traditional Chinese medicine herbalists who have some study or outstanding study and applications of Shang Han Lun (the Treatise on Cold-induced Diseases) and Jin Kui Yao Lue (the Synopsis of the Golden Chamber).
+They are also known as the School of Cold-induced Febrile Diseases for their contribution to the study and theory of exogenous febrile disease.
+This section introduces about [49] outstanding traditional Chinese medicine herbalists, including their biographies, legends, main books and academic thoughts, [3] of them have already been introduced in the section on Prominent Ancient herbalists, and they are listed in the order of the epoch in which they lived or according to the year their main works were published.
+There are a total of [63] monographs on Shang Han Lun (The Treatise on Cold-induced Diseases), [8] monographs on Jin Kui Yao Lue (the Synopsis of the Golden Chamber), [3] monographs on warm diseases, [1] monograph on prescriptions, [1] monograph on pulse formula, [1] monograph on acupuncture and moxibustion, [4] monographs on herbal classics, [25] kinds of other TCM books.
+In total, [106] kinds of traditional Chinese medicine works are introduced, and there are also [2] kinds of other books.

-Hán Zhīhé:famous herbalist who ever lived during the Northern Song Dynasty, studied the theory of Shang Han (the theory on exogenous febrile disease) in fine details and careful research, his applications are flexible can adapt to it or accommodate to circumstances, carried forward the theory of Zhang Zhongjing with his own innovations, author of the book Shang Han Wei Zhi Lun (the Subtle Meanings of Shang Han).
+Hán Zhīhé: a famous herbalist who lived during the Northern Song dynasty.
+He studied the theory of Shang Han (the theory of exogenous febrile disease) in great detail and conducted careful research.
+His applications are flexible, can adapt to it or accommodate to circumstances, and he carried forward the theory of Zhang Zhongjing with his own innovations.
+He is the author of the book Shang Han Wei Zhi Lun (The Subtle Meanings of Shang Han).

 Páng ānshí